Response Route HTTP(S)

 Note: You can use header Set-Cookie to write cookies.

 It is also possible to forward the response to a subsequent profile.
 See item (20) for this.
-There you can also use the following system variables:
+There you can also use the system variables MSG_CALL_VAR_HTTP_STATUS_CODE, MSG_CALL_VAR_HTTP_STATUS_LINE und MSG_CALL_VAR_HTTP_<name of header in capital letters>.

-Raw request/response
+Raw Request/Response

-If you want to see the raw request and the raw response (and the respective headers) for test purposes when using HTTP method "POST" (especially with multipart), you will find these in the log overview as a Base64-encoded string if you activate the trace messages for phase 6 in the logging configuration.
-You can decode this string with the plugin "Encode/Decode".
+If you want to see the raw request and the raw response (and the respective headers) for test purposes when using HTTP method POST (especially with multipart), you will find these in the log overview as a Base64-encoded string if you activate the trace messages for phase 6 in the logging configuration.
+You can decode this string with the plugin Encode/Decode.
 Alternatively, you can of course use external tools such as https://requestcatcher.com/.

 Retries

-See section Connection settings.
+See section Connection Settings.